 Tracing Leaves Fine Motor Activity

-Explore leaves by sorting, matching and tracing in a fun nature activity.
-This open-ended activity provides exciting learning opportunities for kids - exploring natural surroundings, counting, sorting and tracing leaves.
+Explore leaves with tracing and matching in this fun nature activity.
+This open-ended kids activity provides exciting learning opportunities with leaves in natural surroundings.

 This post contains affiliate links.
 See our full disclosure.